Skip to main content

 As you know, the US uses a different system of measurement from most of the world.
 Americans use the Imperial system, rather than the Metric system.
 (Don’t ask us why!)

-What you might not know is that the same goes for accounting standards.
-GAAP, the Generally Accepted Accounting Principles, apply throughout the fifty United States, but are different from widely-used international rules.
+What you might *not *know is that the same goes for accounting standards.
+GAAP applies throughout the fifty United States, but are different from widely-used international rules.

 The principles aren’t hard-and-fast laws written in difficult legal jargon.
 Actually there’s not a lot of accounting or finance jargon either!
 GAAP is written in everyday language, with clear concepts that outline the idea of integrity in accounting.
 The 10 principles are like the medical world’s edict, “First, do no harm” — but for accounting: a combination of ethics, legal expectations, and proven best practices.